jackeinbinder01/Movie-List-Manager/src/test/GUITest.md

 - Test Range Filters

-Range Filters update to reflect min/max values of the current list when other lists are selected, but are cleared when the 'All Movies' or an empty movie list is selected.
+Range Filters update to reflect min/max values of the current list when other lists are selected, but are cleared when the 'All Movies' or an empty watchlist is selected.

 ![Apply Filters](TestResources/FilterPane7.gif)

 Range Filters update to reflect min/max ranges when movies are removed from a list.
-Range filters will clear if all movies have been removed from a movie list
+Range filters will clear if all movies have been removed from a watchlist

 ![Apply Filters](TestResources/FilterPane8.gif)